Pond King Champ with Duck Blind

 Mini pontoon boat shipping information

-The Rebel, Minimal Assembly DIY Boat Kit and the Patriot Two-Man Fishing Mini Pontoon ships free via freight to any commercial address in the lower 48.
-Residential shipping may be available for an additional fee, but please call for a quote.
+The Rebel, Minimal Assembly DIY Boat Kit and the Patriot Two-Man Fishing Mini Pontoon ships free via motor freight to residential address with a lift-gate.

 Can you help me decide which of the Pond King Small Pontoon Boat is right for me?